-I start thinking about making recipes with cranberries as soon as the fall season comes around.
-Cranberries, whether they’re fresh or dried, are such a classic autumn and holiday ingredient.
+I start thinking about making recipes with cranberries as soon as the fall season comes around and bake them all winter long, through Valentines Day!
+Cranberries, whether they’re fresh or dried, are such a classic fall and winter ingredient.
 It just wouldn’t seem like Thanksgiving or Christmas without cranberries, would it?
-And because these cookies have dried cranberries, along with white and semi-sweet chocolate chips, they’re perfect for making this time of year when the days are chilly, evenings come earlier, and cookie baking and giving are in full swing.
+And because these cookies have dried cranberries, along with white and semi-sweet chocolate chips, they’re perfect for making this time of year when the days are chilly and evenings come earlier.

 Jumbo Oatmeal Cranberry Chocolate Chip Cookies